-Liberals are blaming President Trump for the rise of white nationalism, but a black professor says the movement started mushrooming 15 years before Trump became president.
+Race-baiting leftists are blaming President Trump for the rise of “white nationalism,” but a black professor says the movement started mushrooming 15 years before Trump became president.

-Attorney and political scientist Dr. Carol Swain of Vanderbilt University predicted the rise of white nationalism in her 2002 book, “The New White Nationalism in America.”
+Attorney and political scientist Dr. Carol Swain predicted the rise of white nationalism in her 2002 book, “The New White Nationalism in America.”

-“The rise of the new white nationalism occurred long before the election of President Donald Trump,” Swain told Fox News anchor Judge Jeanine Pirro.
+“The rise of the new white nationalism occurred long before the election of President Donald Trump,” Swain told Fox News.

-Dr. Swain underscored that white nationalism is different from the racist white supremacy movement, even though the left-wing media and liberals purposely conflate the two.
+Swain underscored that “white nationalism” is different from the racist “white supremacy” movement, even though the Left and their media minions purposely conflate the two.

 White nationalism is becoming heightened since whites will soon no longer be the majority race in the United States.
 It makes you wonder: Once whites become minorities, will society allow them to whine and demand preferential treatment?